Resurrection (The Pretty Things album)

 Resurrection is a live album by the English rock band Pretty Things.
 It is a complete performance of their 1968 rock opera S.F.
-Sorrow, recorded thirty years later in Abbey Road Studios.
+Sorrow, recorded thirty years later at Abbey Road Studios.

 History

 Resurrection was recorded on September 6, 1998, in Abbey Road Studio 2.
-The concert was given in front of a small audience of family and friends and was broadcast live on the Internet.
+The concert was performed in front of a small audience of family and friends and was broadcast live on the Internet.
+There were so many people attempting to watch the show online that the server crashed.

-The Pretty Things consisted at that point of the same line-up who had recorded the original album in the same studio, except for Twink, who was replaced by long-time Pretty Things member Skip Alan.
-Mark St. John, the band's manager, and Dov Skipper, the son of Skip Alan, provided percussions, and Frank Holland contributed guitar and vocals.
-Guest Arthur Brown read the narrative interludes between the songs, which did not appear in the original album, while David Gilmour played lead guitar on some songs.
+The Pretty Things line-up at that time included members who had recorded the original album in the same studio, except for Twink, who was replaced by long-time Pretty Things member Skip Alan (who had been with the group during the first half of the original album sessions).
+Mark St. John, the band's manager, and Dov Skipper, Skip Alan's son, provided percussion, while Frank Holland contributed guitar and vocals.
+Guest Arthur Brown narrated the interludes between the songs, which did not appear in the original album, and David Gilmour played lead guitar on five songs.

-The concert was first released on CD in a limited edition in 1999, then in a 2-CD edition with S.F.
+The concert was first released on CD in a limited edition in 1999, followed by a 2-CD edition with S.F.
 Sorrow in 2003.
 That same year, a DVD of the performance was released under the title S.F.
 Sorrow Live at Abbey Road.